shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Domo to work with Shipyard's low-code Domo templates.
 keywords:
   - domo
   - blueprint
   - template
   - authorization
 ---

-# Domo Authorization
+#  Authorization

 Domo Blueprints rely on users to:

 - Provide their username and password or an access token